 Offsetting the carbon footprint of our events is not easy to do.
 It takes time, a lot of energy & a large financial cost.
 How is the CO2 footprint calculated?
 How much carbon offset does a sapling provide?
 How much carbon offset does a young tree of say five years provide?
 How much hedging is needed?
 How many volunteers do we need to plant & what resources are needed?

 Here we give you the background information to our thinking & decision making.
-We invite our guests to interrogate the data & our methodology and, of course, make suggestions!
+We invite our guests to interrogate the data & our methodology and, of course, make constructive suggestions!

 Don't be FOOLED by the diagram above.
-2021 is our FIRST YEAR measuring our CO2 footprint & our footprint grows as we move through the year.
+2021 was our FIRST YEAR measuring our CO2 footprint & our footprint grows as we move through the year.
 It will continue growing if we keep in mind that one tree takes 100 years to absorb 6 tons of CO2.
 That's a long time....and assuming the tree makes it to 100 years.
 Through our online CO2 meter, NOMAD Sea Kayaking is publicly declaring our commitment to take action & actively reduce our CO2 footprint as a business.

-Over the past sixteen years of trading, we have tried to do good in our environment on our trips & courses.
+Over the past seventeen years of trading, we have tried to do good in our environment on our trips & courses.
 The focus is on beach cleans with guests filling black bags with refuse & processing it to landfill & using kayaks to reach inaccessible beaches & pollution points.
 Over the years we have managed to recycle more & more of this waste.

 Now there is a national & global drive to make things right.
 To manage CO2 emissions & stop the poisoning of our fields, the destruction of topsoils, the cutting down of our ancient woods & the poisoning of our insects.
 All of these things are connected.

 Most intelligent people realise that we all have to change our habits & this starts by recording our impact & then taking action to alleviate that impact.

 The calculation includes the following (in no particular order);